timkurvers/redota/README.md

 Currently, ReDota is capable of parsing replays and playing back in real time.
 It does not yet parse everything correctly though.

+Contributions in form of issues, feedback or pull requests more than welcome!

 # Legalese

 - Dota 2 is a registered trademark of [Valve Corporation].